Reimagining musical instrument design

 Hand Drums & Percussion

 A few years on I borrowed a Cajon drum for a gig.
 It was cheap and nasty but gave me an insight into what a great instrument a Cajon is to play, and that was a single-faced empty box.
 On returning it, I immediately missed having it.
 I decided to make my own, which evolved into a deep investigation of percussion instrument design and construction.
-Luckily I found a stunning piece of high-grade, three-millimetre ply at a local cabinet makers which was fundamental to making a really sweet sounding instrument.
+Luckily I found a stunning piece of high-grade plywood at a local cabinet maker’s which was fundamental to making a really sweet-sounding instrument.
 I recognised the correlation between high-grade materials and good tone.
 My first Cajon was a quantum leap from the instrument I borrowed and it was just the beginning.

 Since then I have been reimagining the design of the Cajon from an empty box with a single playing face into a multi-faced, tuned percussion instrument with an integrated chassis.
 Shifting the structure from the exterior of the instrument into a consolidated X chassis opened the floodgates of possibilities!
 It proved pivotal as I could make each side a super responsive, tuned playing face.
 That enhanced tonal response and volume of the whole instrument.